Gutsss77/GhostQL-A-Custom-CLI-Database-Engine/README.md

 ## Database Functions

 ### 1. Creating a Database
-GhostQL uses a simple folder-based mechanism to represent databases because it is easy to understand and implement.
+GhostQL uses a simple folder-based mechanism to represent databases, making it easy to understand and implement.

-Use the command to create database:
+To create a database, use the following command:
 ```bash
 CREATE DATABASE <name>
 ```
-Create a folder named Databases if it does not exist (Note : Folder creates in **root** directory).
+-- This command will first ensure that a Databases directory exists in the root directory.
-Inside the Databases folder, it will create a new folder with the specified database name <name>.
+-- Inside the Databases folder, it will create a new subfolder with the specified database name <name>.
-All user-created databases are stored as separate folders inside the Databases directory, each named according to the user’s input.
+-- Each user-created database is stored as a separate folder inside the Databases directory.

 ### 2. Use Command
-As in MySQL the **USE** command makes a database active for performing operations, just like that the use command do the same thing.

-Using the **USE** command:
+Just like MySQL, GhostQL provides a USE command to set the current working database.
 ```bash
 USE <databaseName>
 ```
-Use this command to set a database active for performing operation on it.
+-- This command sets the specified database as the active one for subsequent operations.
-It uses SessionContext to manage active Database and root directory for it.
+-- It uses SessionContext to manage the active database and its root directory.

 ### 3. Creating Tables
-GhostQL uses a simpe meachism of creating schemas defination in a metadata folder for users database.
+GhostQL uses a straightforward approach for schema and data handling:

-I will going to use JSON for metadata handling and table data.
-Struture defined as:
+-- Table schemas are stored as .meta files in a metadata/ folder.
+-- Table data is stored as .data files in a data/ folder.
+-- Both folders reside within the selected database directory.

+Directory structure:
 ```bash
 Databases
   └── user/                   ← database folder